Right-libertarianism: Definition

 Many decades later, libertarian was a term used by the French libertarian communist Joseph Déjacque to mean a form of left-wing politics that has been frequently used to refer to anarchism and libertarian socialism since the mid- to late 19th century.
 With the modern development of right-libertarian ideologies such as anarcho-capitalism and minarchism co-opting the term libertarian in the mid-20th century to instead advocate laissez-faire capitalism and strong private property rights such as in land, infrastructure and natural resources, the terms left-libertarianism and right-libertarianism have been used more often as to differentiate between the two.
-Socialist libertarianism has been included within a broad left-libertarianismHicks, Steven V.; Shannon, Daniel E. (2003).
-The American Journal of Economics and Sociology.
-Blackwell Pub. p.
-612. while right-libertarianism mainly refers to laissez-faire capitalism such as Murray Rothbard's anarcho-capitalism and Robert Nozick's minarchism.
+Socialist libertarianism has been included within a broad left-libertarianism while right-libertarianism mainly refers to laissez-faire capitalism such as Murray Rothbard's anarcho-capitalism and Robert Nozick's minarchism.

 Right-libertarianism has been described as combining individual freedom and opposition to the state, with strong support for free markets and private property.
 Property rights have been the issue that has divided libertarian philosophies.
 According to Jennifer Carlson, right-libertarianism is the dominant form of libertarianism in the United States.
 Right-libertarians "see strong private property rights as the basis for freedom and thus are—to quote the title of Brian Doherty's text on libertarianism in the United States—"Radicals for Capitalism".